Isolation (Kali Uchis album)

-Isolation is the debut studio album by American singer Kali Uchis, released worldwide on April 6, 2018, by Rinse Recordings, Virgin EMI Records, and Universal Music Group.
+Isolation is the debut studio album by American singer Kali Uchis, released worldwide on April 6, 2018, through Rinse Recordings and Virgin EMI Records.
 The album was supported by five singles: "Dead to Me", "Tyrant" featuring Jorja Smith, "Nuestro Planeta" featuring Reykon, "After the Storm" featuring Tyler, the Creator and Bootsy Collins, and "Just a Stranger" featuring Steve Lacy.
-The album was later certified Gold by the Recording Industry Association of America.
+The album was later certified Platinum by the Recording Industry Association of America.

 Recording

 In June 2018, Kali was concerned for her debut album's sound:

 Music and lyrics

 In an interview with NPR, Kali Uchis spoke on the details of her relationship with her family and growing up alongside the lyrics of "Killer", stating:

 "After the Storm" features vocals from rapper Tyler, the Creator and singer Bootsy Collins.
 "Nuestro Planeta" features vocals from reggaeton performer Reykon.
 The song is a progressive R&B and Latin pop song with a reggaeton rush, and serves as the second single for Isolation.
 The silky funk song serves as the third single of the album.
 The A.V.
 Club describes "Body Language" as a "Smoke-ring bossa nova" song.
 "Miami" is a progressive Latin pop and R&B song.